zhenry9/mammoth-timers-guide/intro/tod-timing.md

 # Time of Day (ToD) Timing
 When most people think of timing, they think of the type of timing done with a stopwatch.
-When a racer starts the timer starts counting up, and when they cross the finish it stops.
-Ski racing, however, uses what is called Time of Day or ToD timing.
+When a racer starts the timer starts counting up, and when they cross the finish line it stops.
+Ski racing, however, uses what is called Time of Day, or ToD, timing.

 Time of Day timing uses a timing device synced to local time to mark the exact time of day a racer leaves the start, and the exact time of day they cross the finish.
 For example: